 What Are Mandalas?

-Mandala Means Circle.
-Mandalas are circular designs that are used in spiritual practices and in therapy as a means to center, ground, and engage in self-reflection.
+Mandala Means Circle – Mandalas are circular designs that are used in spiritual practices and in therapy as a means to center, ground, and engage in self-reflection.
 It may seem odd that such a simple form could have such powerful associations, especially when we consider that the Sanskrit word ‘mandala‘, at its simplest, just means circle.
-And yet mandala images appear throughout the world as symbols of magical and scared properties.
-In addition, research has shown that when people draw mandalas it helps them focus, relax, and connect with themselves and others better.mandala
+And yet mandala images appear throughout the world as symbols of magical and sacred properties.
+In addition, research has shown that when people draw mandalas it helps them focus, relax, and connect with themselves and others better.

-Jung and Mandalas.
-Jung was particularly captivated by mandalas images because they seemed to emerge in all cultures—e.g., the Tibetan sand paintings, Native American medicine wheels, the Aztec Calendar, the yin yang symbol, and the Rose windows in Cathedrals—as symbols of spiritual wholeness.
+Jung and Mandalas – Jung was particularly captivated by mandalas images because they seemed to emerge in all cultures.
+For example the Tibetan sand paintings, Native American medicine wheels, the Aztec Calendar, the yin yang symbol, as well as the Rose windows in Cathedrals are all symbols of spiritual wholeness.
 He identified this as part of the universal understanding all humans share, what he called the collective unconscious.

-Circles in Anthropology and Developmental Psychology.
-Anthropological studies confirm that, indeed, we do share universal understandings of visual imagery.
+Circles in Anthropology and Developmental Psychology – Anthropological studies confirm that, indeed, we do share universal understandings of visual imagery.
 For example, across the world in all cultures the sun is associated with masculinity, the moon with femininity, and circles seem to be associated with unity and wholeness.
-The circle also seems to have developmental significance—it is the first controlled shape that we draw as children—and research confirms that coloring in circular shapes is more relaxing that coloring other shapes.
+The circle also seems to have developmental significance.
+It is the first controlled shape that we draw as children and research confirms that coloring in circular shapes is more relaxing than coloring other shapes.

 - The Mandala: Sacred Circle in Tibetan Buddhism.
 Martin Brauen

 - Mandala: Luminous Symbols for Healing.
 Judith Cornell